Greens are the ongoing color trend that will probably never even go out of style.

 Whereas in the west or south-facing rooms, the little hidden warmth is what needs to be perceived.

-Meanwhile, you always have the advantage to use this color in the small, medium, or even large-sized rooms.
+Meanwhile, you always have the advantage of using this color in small, medium, or even large-sized rooms.

 That’s the ultimate beauty, isn’t it?